ABISHEKANBALAGAN/Bioinformatics-Mini-Project/README.md

 * Report ->
 Includes the final report summarizing the entire project.
 The report details the methods used, results obtained, and interpretations.
 The report is provided in PDF format.

+# Project Tasks
+1. # Download a Biological Sequence from NCBI and View/Edit It
+Objective: Download the human TNF gene sequence and view it using BioEdit.
+Tools: NCBI, BioEdit

+2. # Generate a Translation of a DNA or RNA Sequence into Amino Acids
+Objective: Translate the TNF gene's DNA sequence into an amino acid sequence.
+Tools: BioEdit

+3. # Finding ORFs (Open Reading Frames) in a DNA or RNA Sequence
+Objective: Identify ORFs within the TNF gene sequence.
+Tools: BioEdit, SMART BLAST

+4. # Analyze Sequence Composition (Nucleotide or Amino Acid Frequencies)
+Objective: Analyze the nucleotide composition of the TNF gene sequence.
+Tools: BioEdit

+5. # Identify Transcription Factor Binding Sites Using the PROMO Tool
+Objective: Identify potential transcription factor binding sites in the TNF gene promoter region.
+Tools: PROMO

+6. # Search for Functional Motifs in a Genome or Transcriptome Using MEME Suite
+Objective: Search for functional motifs in the TNF gene sequence.
+Tools: MEME Suite

+7. # Predict Coding/Non-Coding Regions in a Genome Using GENSCAN
+Objective: Predict coding and non-coding regions within the TNF gene sequence.
+Tools: GENSCAN

+8. # Convert Between Sequence File Formats Using BioEdit (FASTA to PHYLIP)
+Objective: Convert the TNF gene sequence from FASTA format to PHYLIP format.
+Tools: BioEdit